The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: Introduction

 Magnetocetrifugal driving, for instance, has the advantage of keeping the outflows corotating with the star using magnetic torque to carry off a substantial fraction of the angular momentum.
 Yet this model lacks efficient ways of launching plasma out of the star.

 The most efficient mechanism to explain collimated outflows is the presence of large-scale magnetic fields combined with a rotating disk \citep{casse2000magnetized}.
-Large-scale magnetic fields can be created during the contraction of the primordial envelope, thus advecting the magnetic field, or by dynamo effect \citep{mouschovias1976nonhomologous,rekowski2000structure}.
-Since the work by \cite{blandford1982hydromagnetic} (hereafter BP82), it is known that a disk threaded by a magnetic field can accelerate material if the latter crosses all critical surfaces.
-The model presented in BP82, based on the work of \cite{bardeen1978model}, uses self-similar approximation to solve the magnetohydrodynamical (MHD) equations.
+Large-scale magnetic fields can be created during the contraction of the primordial envelope, thus advecting the magnetic field, or by the dynamo effect \citep{mouschovias1976nonhomologous,rekowski2000structure}.
+Since the work by \cite{blandford1982hydromagnetic} (hereafter BP82), it has been known that a disk threaded by a magnetic field can accelerate material if the latter crosses all critical surfaces.
+The model presented in BP82, based on the work of \cite{bardeen1978model}, uses a self-similar approximation to solve the magnetohydrodynamical (MHD) equations.
 Nevertheless, self-similarity could impact the jet dynamics given that the axis of rotation as well as the interaction with the ambient medium are not taken into account.
 However, self-similarity is a good proxy for objects where the rotational axis and the jet are almost parallel.
-It also shortens the list of free parameters.
-Thus helping at the exploration of more space parameters in regards to magnetic field distribution (e.g. \cite{contopoulos1994magnetically, ferreira1997magnetically}), and thermal effects (e.g. \cite{vlahakis2000disc, casse2004radiatively, jannaud2023numerical}).
+It also shortens the list of free parameters, and thus helps for the exploration of more space parameters in regards to the magnetic field distribution (e.g., \citealt{contopoulos1994magnetically, ferreira1997magnetically}) and the thermal effects (e.g., \citealt{vlahakis2000disc, casse2004radiatively, jannaud2023numerical}).